jbejjani2022/VioLibrary/README.md

 ## **Favorite**
 The user can add a work to their favorites using the dropdown bar under the results table.
 The dropdown lists all of the works shown in the search results table.
 The user can then select a work and click confirm to favorite it.
 Errors are displayed if the work has already been favorited or if no work was selected before clicking confirm.
 Once favorited, a work appears in the favorites page, which the user can access through the nav-bar at the top of the site.
-On the favorites page, the user can use a dropdown to unfavorite a work, removing it from the favorites table.
+On the favorites page, the user can unfavorite a work by clicking its `-` button, removing it from the favorites table.

 ## **Libraries**